ailab-bio/GraphINVENT2/tutorials/2_using_a_new_dataset.md

 ```
 submit.py >
         # define what you want to do for the specified job(s)
-dataset = "your_dataset_name"
+        self.dataset          = "your_dataset_name"  # dataset name in "./data/pre-training/"
-job_type = "generate"          # this tells the code that this is a generation job
+        self.job_type         = "generate"           # this tells the code that this is a generation job
-jobdir_start_idx = 0
+        self.jobdir_start_idx = 0                    # where to start indexing job dirs
-n_jobs = 1
-restart = False
-force_overwrite = False
+        self.n_jobs           = 1                    # number of jobs to run per model
+        self.restart          = False                # whether or not this is a restart job
+        self.force_overwrite  = True                 # overwrite job directories which already exist
-jobname = "train"              # don't change the jobname, or the program won't find the saved model
+        self.jobname          = "train"              # sub-directory where the saved model can be found
 ```

 You will then need to update the *generation_epoch* and *n_samples* parameter in *submit.py*:

 ```
 submit.py >
         # define dataset-specific parameters
-params = {
+        self.params = {
-    "atom_types": ["C", "N", "O", "S", "Cl"],  # change to your dataset's atom types
-    "formal_charge": [-1, 0, +1],              # change to your dataset's formal charges
-    "chirality": ["None", "R", "S"],           # ignored, unless you also specify `use_chirality`=True
-    "max_n_nodes": 13,                         # change to your dataset's value
-    "job_type": job_type,
-    "dataset_dir": f"{data_path}{dataset}/",
-    "restart": restart,
-    "model": "GGNN",
-    "sample_every": 2,                         # how often you want to sample/evaluate your model during training (for larger datasets, we recommend sampling more often)
-    "init_lr": 1e-4,                           # tune the initial learning rate if needed
-    "epochs": 100,                             # how many epochs you want to train for (you can experiment with this)
-    "batch_size": 1000,                        # <-- tune the batch size if needed
-    "block_size": 100000,                      # tune the block size if needed
             "generation_epoch": 100,  # <-- specify which saved model (i.e. at which epoch) to use for training)
             "n_samples": 30000,       # <-- specify how many structures you want to generate
         }
 ```

 The *generation_epoch* should correspond to the saved model state that you want to use for generation, and *n_samples* tells the program how many structures you want to generate.
 In the example above, the parameters specify that the model saved at Epoch 100 should be used to generate 30,000 structures.
 All other parameters should be kept the same (if they are related to training, such as *epochs* or *init_lr*, they will be ignored during generation jobs).